 Facts: The Rudman Law Group‘s client was charged with striking another inmate in the county jail.
 It was alleged that the entire incident was captured on jailhouse surveillance video.
 Based on his record, the state sought to have the client declared a habitual violent offender and increase the maximum penalty from five years to 10 years in prison.
 The state presented no other offer in this case but to simply state that they wanted him to do the maximum penalty allowable by law.

 Results: The firm immediately began to sort through the evidence and discovered the alleged “victim” was a convicted kidnapper and murderer who has severe psychological issues and was currently under prosecution by the state for numerous counts of weapons possession in the jailhouse.
 They argued their client was the victim of repeated threats of violence that was met with inaction by the supervising jailhouse guards.
 Due to their aggressive defense, the state offered their client the opportunity to resolve his case to the 447 days he had already served, substantially less than the state’s original offer.

 Charge: Aggravated Assault with a Deadly Weapon

 Case Number: 2013CF006664AXX

-Facts: Our client was charged with attempting to run down the alleged victim with his car after a confrontation at a local convenience store.
+Facts: The client was charged with attempting to run down the alleged victim with his car after a confrontation at a local convenience store.

-Results: We began to uncover inconsistencies and a complete lack of candor and credibility on behalf of the alleged victim.
-As a direct result, we were able to successfully negotiate with the state to dismiss all charges against our client upon successful completion of 10 hours of community service.
+Results: The Rudman Law Group began to uncover inconsistencies and a complete lack of candor and credibility on behalf of the alleged victim.
+As a direct result, they were able to successfully negotiate with the state to dismiss all charges against their client upon successful completion of 10 hours of community service.

 Charge: Aggravated Battery